tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     we can note that the left portion is beginning to dominate this process

-    analyzing it's structure and root dominated growth we can see that c * n in the master case is:
+    analyzing it's structure and root dominated growth we can see that c * n is:

     **work: O(n)**